louiscl/Parallel_covid_data_analysis/README.md

 ### 2) Run the program

-The command line application takes four arguments: threads = the number of threads (i.e., goroutines to spawn) zipcode = a possible Chicago zipcode month = the month to display for that zipcode
+The command line application takes four arguments:<br/>
+threads = the number of threads (i.e., goroutines to spawn) zipcode = a possible Chicago zipcode month = the month to display for that zipcode